Viraaj-A/ecthr_prediction/README.md

 The ECTHR Prediction App will be built into the My-Rights.info application as it’s own unique tool.

+The current beta of this app can be accessed here: https://walrus-app-9dcb8.ondigitalocean.app/

 ## Issue Identifier

 The Issue Identifier takes a user prompt, which we assume will be in simple English, and converts it into a legalistic style.
 The purpose of this conversion/translation is to: